🔥 EOFY SALE — Up to 40% Off — Book Now, Travel Later!

 The Great Ocean Road is Australia's most famous driving route — and combining it with a Sydney to Melbourne road trip creates one of the country's ultimate campervan adventures.
 By the time you reach the Twelve Apostles, you'll have driven through some of the best scenery in southeastern Australia.

 There are two main approaches: drive the coastal route from Sydney to Melbourne first (5–8 days), then continue to the Great Ocean Road (2–3 days).
 Or take the faster inland route to Melbourne (1 day) and spend more time on the Great Ocean Road itself.
+Either way, this is a trip that combines New South Wales' beautiful coastline with Victoria's legendary surf coast, ancient rainforest, and dramatic limestone formations.

 Total Trip: ~1,300 km via coast | 7–10 days recommended | Sydney → Coastal NSW → Melbourne → Great Ocean Road